 Beet - Detroit Dark Red Seeds - Organic - ON SALE

 Detroit Dark Red Beets have striking dark-red flesh with a deep, sweet flavor.
-They grow perfectly round to 3" diameter and can also be harvested early for smaller baby beets.
+They grow perfectly round to 3" in diameter and can also be harvested early for smaller baby beets.
 They are a colorful, cool-season crop that grows well in the cooler temperatures of spring and fall.
 Grow them for both the big sweet roots and the leafy tops which are delicious as microgreens, baby leaf, or as greens from the fully mature plant.

 Beet seeds can be planted outdoors.